wavefrontHQ/docs/pages/doc/logging_overview.md

 </tbody>
 </table>

-{% include note.html content="Our service does not support log ingestion for the OpenTelemetry Protocol." %}
+{% include note.html content="Our service does not support logs ingestion for the OpenTelemetry Protocol." %}

 ## View Logs and Troubleshoot